-- 1. Child keeps dumping water out of the bathtub. - 2.
-Child leaves their toys on floor. - 3.
-Child paints the table and floor with finger paint. - Child does not put on their pajamas in time for their favorite show. - Child continues to bang a toy when asked to be quiet.
+- 1. Child leaves their toys on floor. - Child paints the table and floor with finger paint. - Child does not put on their pajamas in time for their favorite show. - 4.
+Child continues to bang a toy when asked to be quiet.